Ashley Coffey

-Ashley Mark Coffey (born 1 December 1993) is an English professional footballer who plays as a striker for China League One club Shanghai Jiading Huilong.
-Born in Leeds, Coffey played for various English non-league clubs before turning professional in Sweden and going on to play in Finland and China.
+Ashley Mark Coffey (born 1 December 1993) is an English professional footballer who plays as a forward for Thai League 1 club BG Pathum United.
+Born in Leeds, Coffey played for various English non-league clubs before turning professional in Sweden and going on to play in Finland, China and Jordan.

 Career

 England

 Growing up, Coffey spent two years as part of the Bradford City academy before being released at aged 15 after being told that he was "too slow".
 Following this, Coffey reflected on being released by the Bradford City academy, saying: "I didn't get a contract, so from there, I just thought, 'this is kind of over in terms of professional football, I'll get a qualification at university'".
 He then attended the Teesside University.
 While at university, he played for West Auckland Town before joining Newton Aycliffe in October 2014.
 He later joined Marske United where he spent a year-and-a-half.
 Following that he had a spell with Northern Premier League side Whitby Town scoring twice in 12 league games.